OpenSecuritySummit/oss2018/content/participant/need-funding/avi-douglen.md

 chapter_leader  :
 regonline       :
 status          : add-details
+# add the Working Sessions you would like to attend in the meta above (use the session's title) e.g. sessions (one per line): -Security Playbooks Diagrams -Hackathon Daily Sessions
 ---

 Avi  founded Bounce Security, a security consulting agency, to focus on bringing my brand of efficient software security to a wider range of technology companies and software developers.